Honors students

 • Access to exclusive themed classes in both the fall and spring semesters, providing a unique and engaging academic experience.

-• Access to a trip to Chicago with the others in the linked course associated with the Signature Experience.
+• Access to a trip directly associated in the linked course associated with the Signature Experience.

 • Priority to participate in LLC experiences and opportunities, offering an interdisciplinary off-campus experience.